Silencer (firearms): Advanced types

 In addition to containing and slowly releasing the gas pressure associated with muzzle blast or reducing pressure through the use of coolant mediums, advanced silencer designs attempt to modify the properties of the sound waves generated by the muzzle blast.
 In these designs, effects known as frequency shifting and phase cancellation (or destructive interference) are used in an attempt to make the suppressor quieter.
 These effects are achieved by separating the flow of gases and causing them to collide with one another or by venting them through precision-made holes.
 The intended effect of frequency shifting is to shift audible sound waves frequencies into ultrasound (above 20 kHz), beyond the range of human hearing.
 The Russian AN-94 assault rifle has a muzzle attachment that claims apparent noise reduction by venting some gases through a "dog-whistle" type channel.
 Phase cancellation occurs when similar sound waves encounter one another 180° out of phase, cancelling the amplitude of the wave and eliminating the pressure variations perceived as sound.

 An alternate method under development is called an "anti-phase destructive interference generator."
 The process duplicates the sound waves generated by the muzzle blast and then uses them to create an anti-phase auditory signal.
 Currently, this is a muzzle attached device and is only being tested to cancel out the gunshot sound of the firearm.
 The devices tested incorporate multiple microphones, speakers, and an auditory processor.
 The first shot fired is recorded, and then played back precisely out of sync(180 degrees out of phase) with each subsequent shot.
 This has proven successful with small caliber(.17-.22) rifles, but the amplitude has not been matched efficiently with larger cartridges.
-With the use of subsonic ammunition, the resultant sound waves effectively cancel out one another, and with the exception of the sound of the action cycling, completely eliminate any gunshot sound.
+With the use of subsonic ammunition, the resultant sound waves effectively cancel out one another, and with the exception of the sound of the action cycling, eliminate any gunshot sound.
 In the current development stage, this has worked only in close proximity to the shooter, and the pressure wave (p-wave) can still be felt.
 Each time a different type of ammunition or firearm is used, the device needs recalibration.

 Taking advantage of either property requires that the silencer be designed within the specification of the muzzle blast in mind.
 For example, the velocity of the sound waves is a major factor.
 This figure can change significantly between different cartridges and barrel lengths.

 However, these concepts are controversial because a muzzle blast creates broadband noise rather than pure tones, and phase cancellation in particular is therefore extremely difficult (if not impossible) to achieve.
 Some suppressor manufacturers claim to use phase cancellation in their designs.

 From a physics standpoint, supersonic cartridge loads are impractical to suppress past the levels that are merely hearing-safe for the shooter due to the sonic boom emitted by the bullet, and cartridges such as .22 LR and .45 ACP have long been recognized as the easiest to suppress even if using technology dating back to the 1940s.